brian14708/wh-briefings/statements-releases/2022-01/2022-01-20-background-press-call-by-senior-administration-officials-on-the-summit-of-the-americas.md

 modified_time: 2022-01-20 15:19:51-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/20/background-press-call-by-senior-administration-officials-on-the-summit-of-the-americas/
 published_time: 2022-01-20 15:19:50-05:00
-title: Background Press Call By Senior Administration Officials On the Summit of the Americas
+title: "Background Press Call By Senior Administration Officials On the Summit of\
+  \ the\_Americas"
 ---

 11:05 A.M.
 EST